One of the most common aquariums for people to buy is a 10 gallon fish tank.

 - Long-lasting and durable tank.

-- Need to buy your own equipment.
+- You need to buy your own equipment.

 - Not very well packaged.